From Unstructured Data to Demand Counterfactuals: Theory and Practice: Abstract

 \section{Abstract}

-Empirical models of demand for differentiated products rely on low-dimensional product representations to capture substitution patterns.
-These representations are increasingly proxied by applying ML methods to high-dimensional, unstructured data, including product descriptions and images.
-When proxies fail to capture the true dimensions of differentiation that drive substitution, standard workflows will deliver biased counterfactuals and invalid inference.
-We develop a practical toolkit that corrects this bias and ensures valid inference for a broad class of counterfactuals.
-Our approach applies to market-level and/or individual data, requires minimal additional computation, is efficient, delivers simple formulas for standard errors, and accommodates data-dependent proxies, including embeddings from fine-tuned ML models.
-It can also be used with standard quantitative attributes when mismeasurement is a concern.
-In addition, we propose diagnostics to assess the adequacy of the proxy construction and dimension.
-The approach yields meaningful improvements in predicting counterfactual substitution in both simulations and an empirical application.
+Empirical models of multi-product demand rely on low-dimensional product representations to capture substitution patterns, increasingly using proxies built from unstructured data.
+When proxies are imperfect, standard workflows yield biased counterfactuals and invalid inference.
+We develop a practical toolkit to address these issues.
+Our methods apply to market-level and/or individual data, require minimal additional computation, provide simple standard-error formulas, and accommodate proxies from fine-tuned models.
+Further, we propose diagnostics to assess proxy quality.
+Our methods yield meaningful improvements in predicting substitution in empirically calibrated simulations and in an application where we assess counterfactual prediction performance against a ground truth.